metab0t/PyOptInterface/docs/source/constraint.md

 add a linear constraint to the model

 :param expr: the expression of the constraint
-:param pyoptinterface.TerminationStatusCode sense: the sense of the constraint, which can be `GreaterEqual`, `Equal`, or `LessEqual`
+:param pyoptinterface.ConstraintSense sense: the sense of the constraint, which can be `GreaterEqual`, `Equal`, or `LessEqual`
 :param float rhs: the right-hand side of the constraint
 :param str name: the name of the constraint, optional